This Code is applicable to and binding for the following groups of people and entities:

 Fighting drugs and doping

-All the Athletic Club directors and employees are required to comply with and abide by current legislation, irrespective of rank and their scope of application, in the performance of their respective work and activities, particularly in the case of operations with a clear social impact or when people with the standing of civil servant, public authority or members of political parties are involved.
+All Athletic Club directors and employees are required to comply with and abide by current legislation, irrespective of rank and their scope of application, in the performance of their respective work and activities, particularly in the case of operations with a clear social impact or when people such as civil servants, members of public authority or members of political parties are involved.

 Moreover, all the individuals mentioned in Section 1 herein shall comply with all the terms contained in this Code which could be applicable in the normal course of business.